popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

     - The reviewer runs the units tests to verify the equivalence of the catalog and QC model implementations.
     - The reviewer then creates a PR, and all being good, this PR is merged and the QC issue is closed.

-It is important to note that the catalog is mutable, if new and better estimates for a given are published, then chances are that the catalog will be updated upon a new QC review process.
+It is important to note that the catalog is mutable, if more accurate estimates for a given are published, then chances are that the catalog will be updated--upon a new QC review process.

 # Conclusion